projectcalico/calico/v3.0/getting-started/kubernetes/upgrade/delete.md

 - [A data migration attempt failed partway through, leaving the etcdv3 datastore with some, but not all of your etcvd2 data](#deleting-calico-data-from-etcdv3-after-a-partial-migration).

+- [You are using the Kubernetes API datastore and upgraded to Calico v3.0 but then downgraded to v2.6.4.
+You want to clean the Calico v3.0 data out of the Kubernetes API datastore.
+If you plan to attempt another upgrade to Calico v3.0, this is required.](#deleting-calico-data-from-the-kubernetes-api-datastore-after-a-downgrade).

 ## Deleting Calico data from etcdv2 after a successful migration and upgrade

 ### Prerequisite